kennedyowusu/forum_mobile/README.md

 - [ ] **[Implement password resetting]**
 - [ ] **[Limit users' privileges on others' post]**
 - [ ] **[Post and Comment Updating]**
+- [ ] **[Moderation Tools: Enable moderators to monitor and manage posts on the forum, including removing spam, offensive content, or posts that violate community guidelines]
+- [ ] **[Search Functionality: Allow users to search for specific posts or threads on the forum by keyword, author, or topic.]**
+- [ ] **[Notifications: Notify users when someone replies to their posts, tags them, or sends them a direct message.
+This keeps users engaged with the community and encourages participation.]**
+- [ ] **[Private Messaging: Allow users to send private messages to each other.
+This is useful for discussing sensitive or personal topics that may not be suitable for public discussion.]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>